satellite-image-deep-learning/techniques/README.md

 * [DeepCalib](https://github.com/alexvbogdan/DeepCalib) -> A Deep Learning Approach for Automatic Intrinsic Calibration of Wide Field-of-View Cameras
 * [PerceptualSimilarity](https://github.com/richzhang/PerceptualSimilarity) -> LPIPS is a perceptual metric which aims to overcome the limitations of traditional metrics such as PSNR & SSIM, to better represent the features the human eye picks up on

-## Image registration
+## Image registration & data fusion
 Image registration is the process of transforming different sets of data into one coordinate system.
 Typical use is overlapping images taken at different times or with different cameras.
+Where the resolution of input images differs, techniques such as super resolution may be used to standardise the resolution of images to be fused.
 * [Wikipedia article on registration](https://en.wikipedia.org/wiki/Image_registration) -> register for change detection or [image stitching](https://mono.software/2018/03/14/Image-stitching/)
 * [Phase correlation](https://en.wikipedia.org/wiki/Phase_correlation) is used to estimate the XY translation between two images with sub-pixel accuracy.
 Can be used for accurate registration of low resolution imagery onto high resolution imagery, or to register a [sub-image on a full image](https://www.mathworks.com/help/images/registering-an-image-using-normalized-cross-correlation.html) -> Unlike many spatial-domain algorithms, the phase correlation method is resilient to noise, occlusions, and other defects.
 With [additional pre-processing](https://scikit-image.org/docs/dev/auto_examples/registration/plot_register_rotation.html) image rotation and scale changes can also be calculated.
 * [imreg_dft](https://github.com/matejak/imreg_dft) -> Image registration using discrete Fourier transform.
 Given two images it can calculate the difference between scale, rotation and position of imaged features.
 Used by the [up42 co-registration service](https://up42.com/marketplace/blocks/processing/up42-coregistration)